-Now that the iPad Pro 2021 has been unveiled, the question of whether to go tablet or laptop for your next Apple investment has gotten a lot trickier to answer.
-That's where our iPad Pro vs MacBook Pro M1 comparison comes in.
+Now that the iPad Pro 2021 has been released, the question of whether to go tablet or laptop for your next Apple investment has gotten a lot trickier to answer.
+You can read our full iPad Pro 2021 (12.9-inch) review for the skinny on what you're getting with Apple's latest Pro tablet, but if you still can't decide, that's where our iPad Pro vs MacBook Pro M1 comparison comes in.

 In our recent Apple MacBook Air M1 review we marveled at what a difference Apple's new M1 chip makes in terms of performance and endurance.
 The new M1 MacBook Air now has enough power and battery life to compete with (and in many cases, beat) the best PCs on the market, making it one of our top picks for the best laptop you can buy.